 Titanic’s Second Journey – From Cherbourg to Queenstown

-She arrived into Queenstown at 1:55pm on Thursday 11th April.
+She arrived in Queenstown at 1:55 pm on Thursday, 11th April.

-The Titanic sailed into Cherbourg, the world’s largest artificial harbor and dropped anchor near the Central Fort.
+The Titanic sailed into Cherbourg, the world’s largest artificial harbour and dropped anchor near the Central Fort.

 Passengers Embarking the Titanic in Cherbourg | Total Titanic Passengers | Percentage Embarked in Southampton | |